asumagic/asllvm/README.md

 ## Comparison

-An existing AngelScript from BlindMindStudios exist.
+An existing AngelScript JIT compiler from BlindMindStudios exist.
 Here are some differences you should expect.

 - asllvm should be significantly easier to port to non-x86 CPU architectures and/or other OSes.
 - asllvm will likely be slower at compiling, but may generate significantly more efficient code.
 There are two reasons